REVIEW: Justice League #13

-The Legion of Doom takeover this issue of Justice League, but before we head over to the Hall of Doom lets checkout the covers to Justice League #13.
+Justice League #13 is here and The Legion of Doom takeover the issue, but before we head over to the Hall of Doom lets checkout the covers to Justice League #13.

 Interior Artist Guillem March has created a cover that could almost be mistaken for an interior page, as the cover is adorned with word balloons as Lex Luthor and The Joker take centre stage.
 The use of word balloons on covers in this day and age are rare, but when used really bring about a sense of nostalgia for me, especially for the silver age as word balloons were common place during that period of time.
 I really like how the Justice League logo has been ‘vandalised’ and occupied with the ‘Legion of Doom’ logo, which is now emblazon across the cover.
 For me this really signifies the fact that the Legion of Doom are an entity all of their own that suffer the same highs and lows, the same camaraderie and discourse any team good or bad can suffer.

 The variant cover for this issue is by the incomparable Jae Lee, who has created a very striking cover as the League come together with the DC Trinity at the heart.
 As a Superman fan, I love how Superman takes centre stage with a very powerful, almost omnipotent pose with the House of El emblem grabbing the eye of the reader straight away.